- 409A valuation

 -

-An additional tax of 20 percent on all deferred compensation
+An additional tax of 20% on all deferred compensation

 Most startups aren’t likely to be audited by the IRS.
-That said, as your company grows and you approach an exit (like a merger, acquisition, or IPO), it’s possible you could face IRS audits.
+That said, as your company grows and you approach an exit (such as a merger, acquisition, or IPO), it’s possible you could face IRS audits.
 You’ll save time and effort by working with a reputable valuation provider from the beginning.

 Finding a 409A valuation provider